Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Introduction

-In this context, we will consider deviations in the couplings of the Higgs boson.
-These deviations may be not just constant shifts in the coupling values but contain momentum dependence, leading to the presence of form factors.
-These effects would result in deviations in kinematic distributions, which, in addition to the deviations in total rates, would constitute important information on the new underlying dynamics.
-The appearance of momentum dependence in the Higgs couplings has been studied in various contexts in the literature.
-For instance, a general treatment of these form factors was introduced in Ref. \cite{Bellazzini:2015cgj2}, where the form factors were also computed in a specific extension of the SM.
-Ref.~\cite{Isidori:2013cla}, on the other hand, considered the associated production of a new scalar with the Higgs and a gauge boson, where the general treatment of the form factors was used to match to effective field theories (EFT) of BSM extensions.
+It is in this context that we will consider deviations in the couplings of the Higgs boson.
+It is possible that these deviations are not just constant shifts in the coupling values but contain momentum dependence, leading to the presence of form factors.
+These effects would result in deviations in kinematic distributions which, in addition to the deviations in total rates, would constitute important information on the new underlying dynamics.
+The appearance of momentum dependence in the Higgs couplings has been studied in a variety of contexts in the literature.
+For instance, a general treatment of these form factors was introduced in Ref. \cite{Bellazzini:2015cgj2}, where the form factors where also computed in a specific extension of the SM.
+Ref.~\cite{Isidori:2013cla}, on the other hand, considered the associated production of a new scalar with the Higgs and a gauge boson, where the general treatment of the form factors was used to match to effective field theories (EFT) of BSM extensions, whereas in Ref.~\cite{Banerjee:2021efl} a general treatment of form factor effects in the presence of compositeness is presented.